Search

 A recent study by Global Web Index showed exactly what people are spending their time doing online and where opportunities exist for businesses to support these demands.

-From webinars to blog post to offering discounts, just about any business can capitalize on these current demands.
+From webinars to blog posts to offering discounts, just about any business can capitalize on these current demands.

 Below are some ways you might want to adapt your website strategy during the COVID-19 pandemic.